 Are Women Of Color Cover Worthy?

 Personally I would love to see more diversity in the fashion industry.
-I would love to see more people of color on magazine covers, on runways, behind the scenes, I just think there’s room for everybody and there shouldn’t be a limit on women because of their skin color.
-I think it’s sad, disgusting, and to say it isn’t true would be a blatant lie, just check your newsstands.
+I would love to see more people of color on magazine covers, on runways, and behind the scenes.
+There’s room for everybody and there shouldn’t be a limit on women because of their skin color.
+This is sad, disgusting, and an embarrassment to the fashion industry.
+Saying this narrative isn’t true would be a blatant lie, just check your newsstands.